Thinking Globally, Acting Locally

 The big six

-For the first time ever at this scale, an alliance of the Big 6 Youth Organizations are coming together around a Global Youth Mobilization to shine a spotlight on young people whose lives have been disrupted by the pandemic.
+For the first time ever at this scale, an alliance of the Big 6 Youth Organizations came together around a Global Youth Mobilization to shine a spotlight on young people whose lives have been disrupted by the pandemic.

 Formed in 1996, the Big 6 Youth Organizations are an alliance of leading international youth-serving organizations.
 The Big 6 comprises the five largest youth movements in the world: